15 Dimensional Analysis

 Functional Dependency

-By using the information provided then, the frequency of motion can be written in an explicit functional form as
+By using the information provided then, the orbital decay in LEO can be written in an explicit functional form as

-where \phi is some function to be determined, or in implicit form as
+where \Psi_1 is some function, or the information can be written in implicit form as

 Repeating Variables

-The repeating variables must collectively include all the units of mass {M}, length {L}, and time {T}, so the best choice here is {d}, {m}, and {g}.
-Notice that if \varrho were to be chosen instead of {g} as a repeating variable, then collectively, the repeating variables would not include time {T}.
-So, the Buckingham \Pi method will fail in this case.
-The dependent variable, \omega, cannot be used as a repeating variable.
+The repeating variables must collectively include the units of mass {M}, length {L}, and time {T}, so one choice here is \varrho, {R_s}, and {V_s}, all of which have a primary dependence on the orbital decay and are also linearly independent.
+Alternatively, \varrho, A_{\rm ref}, and {V_s} could be used.
+But if g were to be chosen instead of {\varrho} as a repeating variable, then collectively, the repeating variables would not include mass, {M}; the Buckingham \Pi method will fail in this case.
+Notice also that it would not be appropriate to use the satellite’s mass, m_s, as a repeating variable because the orbital characteristics, such as velocity and period, are independent of the mass.
+The dependent variable, \overbigdot{R_s}, cannot be used as a repeating variable.

 Π Products